sophtompa/events-platform-BE/README.md

 #### Installations:

 The project also requires the installation of 'dotenv', 'express', 'pg', 'pgformat', 'cors', 'bcryptjs' and 'jsonwebtoken' using `npm i (installation-name)`

+#### Host the application

+Make sure the file 'listen.js' is in the directory, adn run the command `node listen.js` to locally host the server.